Read the related articles

 Hi-res audio myths

-• digital filtering and decimation in ADC,
+• Digital filtering in ADC,

-• oversampling and digital filtering in DAC.
+• Adding extra samples and extra digital cleaning in DAC.

-1. Toshiyuki Nishiguchi, Kimio Hamasaki, Masakazu Iwaki and Akio Ando: Perceptual Discrimination between Musical Sounds with and without Very High Frequency Components
+• Toshiyuki Nishiguchi, Kimio Hamasaki, Masakazu Iwaki and Akio Ando: Perceptual Discrimination between Musical Sounds with and without Very High Frequency Components

 1. Milind N. Kunchur, 2007: Temporal resolution of hearing probed by bandwidth restriction